ngodn/tiny-dfr/README.md

 ## License

-tiny-dfr is licensed under the MIT license, as included in the [LICENSE](LICENSE) file.
+enhanced tiny-dfr has the same license like the original AsahiLinux/tiny-dfr which is under the MIT license, as included in the [LICENSE](LICENSE) file.

 * Copyright The Asahi Linux Contributors